Site icon Regpack

 Starting a small business is hard—and tracking its progress can sometimes feel even harder.

-You want to accept payments from customers, report everything correctly, and accurately track all your financial metrics in order to manage your growth while preventing waste.
+You want to accept payments from customers, report everything, and accurately track all your financial metrics to manage your growth while preventing waste.

-But with so many finance and accounting terms being thrown around (rates of return, earnings per share, efficiency ratios,… the list goes on), it’s easy to feel like you’re losing the forest for the trees.
+But with so many finance and accounting terms being thrown around, it’s easy to feel like you’re losing the forest for the trees.

-If that’s the case, you’ve come to the right place.
-Below, we cover eight key financial metrics every small business needs to understand and track.
+Below, we cover eight key performance indicators every small business needs to understand and track to measure their financial performance.

 Net Income

-A business can earn millions in gross recurring revenue, but if its expenses are the higher number, that business is still far from profitable.
+A business can earn millions in gross recurring revenue, but if its expenses are higher, the business is still far from profitable.

 Keep in mind that, while the terms may often seem interchangeable, net income is not the same as revenue.